 Wilmington International Airport (ILM) provides a convenient travel experience for companies and people in Southeastern North Carolina seeking reliable links to the global marketplace.
 In 2018, ILM served 934,058 passengers.
 The growing facility proudly hosts American Airlines, Delta and United, which together serve eight non-stop destinations, seven hubs, and six international gateways.
 ILM also has a Fixed Base Operator, as well as a full-service aircraft maintenance facility supporting corporate and general aviation.
 Another unusual asset is the airport’s first-class commerce park: ILM Business Park encompasses 140 acres and is conveniently located on ILM property.
 All parcels and buildings at the business park offer flexible site layouts and are part of the Foreign Trade Zone #214, with magnet site status.
 For more information on ILM, please visit flyILM.com.

 CSX is the chief rail service provider to southeastern NC.
 With 17,000 miles of track throughout the state, CSX enables private industries as well as the Port of Wilmington the ability to move product quickly and efficiently.
 Click here for more information about CSX services in North Carolina.

 I-40 and Other Highway Networks

-The Greater Wilmington region is bisected by East/West Interstate 40, which provides an expressway from the International deep-water seaport in Wilmington to Southern California.
+The Greater Wilmington Region is bisected by East/West Interstate 40, which provides an expressway from the international, deep-water seaport in Wilmington to Southern California.
 Interstate 40 offers a connection to North/South Interstate 95 within one-hour drive in Benson, NC.
-Interstate 73/74, already in construction, will connect the region with Detroit and the Midwest and is within a 30-minute drive via Interstate 40.
+Interstate 73/74, already under construction, will connect the region with Detroit and the Midwest and is within a 30-minute drive via Interstate 40.
 Click here for more information about the highway infrastructure in North Carolina.